seanbao/mnemonas/docs/architecture.en.md

 - Web UI/API authentication is JWT-backed and enabled by default; browser sessions store access and refresh tokens in same-origin `HttpOnly` cookies.
 - User roles are `admin`, `user`, and `guest`.
-- Non-admin users are scoped to their configured `home_dir`.
+- Non-admin users are scoped to their configured `home_dir`, with optional `storage.directory_access_rules` grants for shared directories.
+- Directory access rules use the same most-specific path decision for files, search, shares, favorites, trash, activity logs, and WebDAV users mode.
-- WebDAV can authenticate MnemoNAS users and apply role/`home_dir` boundaries; the legacy `basic` mode remains a separate global service credential.
+- WebDAV can authenticate MnemoNAS users and apply role, group, `home_dir`, and directory access-rule boundaries; the legacy `basic` mode remains a separate global service credential.
 - Share-link password validation uses short-lived HttpOnly cookies.
 - Download and preview flows use short-lived download-session cookies instead of long-lived tokens in URLs.